Bogus (film): Plot

 That night, at home, Albert acknowledges that the party magician was terrible, then shows her a better trick.
 When he tries to show her another, she shoos him away, saying she's too busy and angering him.
+In the aftermath, Harriet begins to hear Bogus's voice faintly, telling her that she is intentionally shutting out Albert and wrongly keeping him at a distance.

 The next evening, Albert sneaks out while the babysitter is sleeping, as he sees magician Monsieur Antoine he knows from Vegas is playing that night in Atlantic City.
 He grabs a bus there.
-His magician friends have him sleep, and he dreams about his mom.
+His magician friends have him sleep, and he dreams about his mum.

 In the meantime, Harriet sees the ad for the magician in Atlantic City and collects him in her car.
 She puts him to bed and finally, in the kitchen, she is able to see Bogus as she opens her mind.
 They dance together and then she comes back into reality in the living room.

 Going into Albert's room to tell him she sees Bogus, Harriet discovers he's climbing the fire escape to the roof.
 In his mind, he's following his mother to heaven.
 Harriet calls him from the roof, encouraging to make the last few steps.
 The fantasy vanishes for him, and he makes it up and into her arms.
 They promise to try to be a family for each other.

 Flying to Nevada, Albert and Harriet visit Lorraine's grave.
-Later, they goof around, play acting.
+Later, they goof around, play-acting.
 Bogus says goodbye and they don't notice.